ingdia/alu-shell/permissions/README.md

 usind reference as key word
 #Create a script that adds execute permission to all subdirectories of the current directory
 using find . and chmod
+# changes the group owner to school for the file hello
+using command chown :groupname